aulwardana/fmp/sample_mqtt_send/readme.md

 ## Brief
 This hardware not implemented in real drainage system, but we use simulation that represented drainage system.
+The hardware will capture fast flow change of drainage system water level and store data to server in every minutes.

 !["Image 4"](https://s19.postimg.org/upladleab/image.jpg)

 ## Hardware Architecture